-www.birdingecotours.com We will spend a couple of days getting the most out of the local area, where other birds we might find include Black Grouse, Red-throated Loon (Red-throated Diver), European Pied Flycatcher, Eurasian Nuthatch, Eurasian Treecreeper, and Spotted Flycatcher.
 On one of the days in the area we will visit the Cairngorms plateau, where we will look for resident Willow Ptarmigan (Red Grouse), Rock Ptarmigan, and freshly arrived Eurasian Dotterel as they set up their territories for breeding, and as we search for these species we may find Twite, Snow Bunting, Ring Ouzel, and Northern Wheatear.
 Streams lower down the mountain may also hold White-throated Dipper and Grey Wagtail.
 On another day we will head west, where we will look for White-tailed Eagle, Black Guillemot, Golden Eagle, Hooded Crow, and Common Loon (Great Northern Diver) among others.
-Overnight: Aviemore www.birdingecotours.com

-Western Capercaillie is a big target during our time in Scotland (photo Jari Peltomäki).
-Day 17: Aviemore to Edinburgh After a final morning birding around Aviemore we will have lunch and then check out of our accommodation and commence our drive back to Edinburgh, where we will have a final meal together and tackle the difficult task of selecting a "Bird of the Trip".
+Overnight: Aviemore Day 17: Aviemore to Edinburgh After a final morning birding around Aviemore we will have lunch and then check out of our accommodation and commence our drive back to Edinburgh, where we will have a final meal together and tackle the difficult task of selecting a "Bird of the Trip".
 Overnight: Edinburgh

 We will search for Rock Ptarmigan while on the Cairngorm plateau.

-Day 18: International Departure

-This is a non-birding day with international departures from Edinburgh.

-Overnight: Not included

-Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
+Day 18: International Departure This is a non-birding day with international departures from Edinburgh.
+Overnight: Not included Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides

+and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

-Duration: 18 days

-Group Size: 6 - 8
+Duration: 18 days Group Size: 6 - 8

-Dates: 15 May - 01 June 2023
+Dates: 15 May - 01 June 2024

 Start: London, England (Heathrow Airport)

 End: Edinburgh, Scotland (Edinburgh Airport)

-Prices: GBP£6,650 per person sharing - based on 6 - 8 participants (2023)
+Prices: GBP£7,049 per person sharing - based on 6 - 8 participants (2024)

-Single Supplements : GBP£1,293 (2023)

-www.birdingecotours.com
+Single Supplements: GBP£1,371 (2024)

 Price includes:

-Meals (from evening meal on day 1 until breakfast on day 18) Accommodation (based on sharing) Guiding fees All entrance fees to national parks, nature reserves, bird blinds/hides, etc. All ground transport while on tour including airport pick-up and drop-off Tolls Price excludes:
+Meals (from evening meal on day 1 until breakfast on day 18)

+Accommodation (based on sharing)

+Guiding fees

+All entrance fees to national parks, nature reserves, bird blinds/hides, etc.

+All ground transport while on tour including airport pick-up and drop-off

+Tolls

+Price excludes: